 1. Use the Volume Up button to increase the volume on your Mac.

-2. Click on the Apple Icon in top-menu bar and select Shut Down option in the drop-down menu and wait for your Mac to completely shut down.
+2. Click on Apple Icon in top-menu bar, click on Shut Down and wait for your Mac to completely shut down.

 4. Keep holding down the 4 Keys as you hear the first start-up sound and release the Keys after the second start-up sound.

-2. Reset NVRAM on Mac with T2 Security Chip
+3. Reset NVRAM on Intel Mac with T2 Chip

 Click on Apple Logo > About This Mac > System Information.
 On the next screen, click on Controller in the left-pane.
 In the right-pane, you will be able see if your Mac is equipped with Apple T2 Chip.

 If your Mac is equipped with Apple T2 Security Chip, the steps to Reset NVRAM are the same as above, except for a minor difference while releasing the keys.